Mohammed-Horbi/Generative-BlendPose-LDM/README.md

 print("Saved at:", path)
 ```
 # Usage
-Place the downloaded diffusion model "ddpm_500.pth" in the cloned folder "Generative-BlendPose-LDM/models", and then start using the provided Demo.ipynb notebook.
+Place the downloaded diffusion model "ddpm_500.pth" in the cloned folder "Generative-BlendPose-LDM/models", and then start using the provided Demo.ipynb notebook for anonymized face generation.